Real Topological Hochschild Homology of Perfectoid Rings: THR of perfectoid rings

 is pseudo-coherent for every integer $n$, i.e., it is quasi-isomorphic to a bounded below complex $\cF_n$ of finitely generated free $\ul{R}$-modules.
-By \cite[Corollary 6.8.1]{BGS20}, Proposition \ref{connective}, and Lemma \ref{bounded pseudo-coherent}, we may assume that $\cF_n$ is vanishing in negative degrees.
+By \cite[Corollary 6.8.1]{BGS20} and Proposition \ref{connective}, $\cF_n$ is $(-1)$-connected.
+Hence Lemma \ref{bounded pseudo-coherent} is applicable to $\cF_n$, so we may assume that $\cF_n$ is vanishing in negative degrees.
 Let us inductively construct a quasi-isomorphism

 with a bounded below complex $\cE_n$ of finitely generated free $\ul{R}$-modules.
 If $n=0$, then take $\cE_0:=\cF_n$.
 Assume that we have constructed a quasi-isomorphism for $n$.
 Then there exists a morphism $\cE_n[-1]\to \cF_{n+1}$ of chain complexes with a commutative square